zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 ```

-> You should get balance as `0` if the account is newly created and you have not used the facuet.
+> You should get balance as `0` if the account is newly created and you have not used the faucet.
 > You should also see the confirmation of the transaction.

 :::tip Using Avail Apps